-We have discovered B@titude in Leatherhead who are happy to take them as long as they have space at the time, and your donation meets UK safety regulations and is dirt/mold free.
+We have discovered [email protected] in Leatherhead who are happy to take them as long as they have space at the time, and your donation meets UK safety regulations and is dirt/mould free.
 They are a wonderful secondhand shop serving their local community by selling children’s clothes and equipment at very affordable prices.
 But, they are more than just a shop!
-It is a real hub for the families which use it – the children have a chance to play, parents/carers have a social cuppa and they offer other family services and run projects from here, using the shop as a base.
+It is a real hub for the families that use it – the children have a chance to play, parents/carers have a social cuppa and they offer other family services and run projects from here, using the shop as a base.

-Please do get in touch with them before dropping off to check they have space, their contact details are 01372 374666 or email email@example.com.
+Please do get in touch with them before dropping off to check they have space.
+Their contact details are 01372 374666 or email [email protected].

 There is also the idea of repurposing an unwanted mattress for a child’s playroom, such as creating a cosy reading nook.